 Please do NOT assume silence is a lack of something important to say.
 You just might need to pause and listen, even if you feel impatient.Obviously this really matters to me, so pardon if I sound like I’m preaching.
 Trying to speak some truth.
 Bear with me.

 Introverts like to think before speaking.
 Which is hard to do when others keep talking.

 Inclusion, where the best decisions are made, means we all need to listen more and make sure everyone is heard.

-I hear too many people say they have a lot to say but it’s hard to think and interrupt in most kinds of meetings.
+I hear so many people say they have a lot to say but that it’s hard for them to think and interrupt in most kinds of meetings where there are no pauses.
 I hear this especially from introverts, women, and people of color.

 I know all too well that it’s especially hard when you worry that what you want to say won’t be popular or expected.
 Right?
 Ugh.
 Ouch when it goes badly.
 It’s a big deal.
 (In reality, it usually doesn’t go badly but it can still be scary to get started.)

-Want to bring up sexism or racism for instance?
+Want to bring up sexism, racism, or money for instance?
 Those are some land mines for sure.
 Lordy, I know this one.
 It’s hard!!
 What I learned from those tough ones: Don’t go it alone.

 Let’s keep trying, OK?

 I’ve been on both sides of this.
 Sometimes I talk too much and need to slow down and listen.
-Well, more often than I want to admit.
-And more so in the past, I’ve done too little speaking and it seemed so hard to break in.
+Umm, more often than I want to admit.
+In the past, I’ve done too little speaking and it seemed so hard to break in or find my words.

 I am working on balance today.
 And self-compassion every step of the way.
 That seems to be the key to this, and well, the key to every growth experience!